South Florida rapper Yung Miami hosts ‘Spend Dat Gas Giveaway’ to give back to the community - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 At the end, many left with not only their tanks full but a heart full of gratitude.

-“It’s more people than what we were supposed to have, and we’re going to make it our every moment to give back,” said Jason Jimeno, partner at Nana’s House Behavioral Health.
+“It’s more people than what we were supposed to have, and we’re going to make it our every moment to give back,” said Jimeno.

 Copyright 2026 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.